 Over 5 million Americans each year have their wisdom teeth removed.
 Wisdom teeth extractions can be a procedure alone or your dentist may remove the teeth as part of a bugger dental plan for braces in the future.

-Often patients wait until they are in so much dental pain they can barely eat.
+Often patients wait until they are in so much dental pain because of their wisdom teeth they can barely eat.
 Dental health is not only important to the health of your teeth, but also the overall health of your entire body.
 Hesitating to call your dentist because of fear of more pain can ultimately leave you at risk for other unhealthy side effects.
-If you are experiencing pain and discomfort in your teeth do not delay to call us!
+If you are experiencing pain and discomfort in your teeth do not delay to call us for your dental health needs!
 We also offer emergency dental services!